Congress to start undoing Obama-era regulations this month: leader

 By Lisa Lambert

-WASHINGTON (Reuters) - Republican lawmakers will begin voiding dozens of new federal regulations at the end of the month to fulfill their promise to undo Democratic President Barack Obama's legacy, focusing on environmental and labor rules, the second most powerful Republican in the U.S. House of Representatives said on Thursday.
+WASHINGTON (Reuters) - Republican lawmakers will begin voiding dozens of new U.S. regulations at the end of the month to fulfill their promise to undo Democratic President Barack Obama's legacy, focusing on environmental and labor rules, the House of Representatives' second most powerful Republican said on Thursday.

-House Majority Leader Kevin McCarthy said the Republicans who will shortly control Congress and the White House for the first time in 10 years have made reforming federal regulation a top priority alongside repealing Obamacare and rewriting the tax code.
+House Majority Leader Kevin McCarthy said the Republicans who will shortly control both Congress and the White House for the first time in 10 years have made reforming federal regulation a top priority alongside repealing the Obamacare healthcare program and rewriting the tax code.

-Republicans are on a blitz to radically reform the vast federal bureaucracy, where they say appointed officials create costly and burdensome red tape that stifles economic growth.
-Republican President-elect Donald Trump, who frequently blasts federal rules, is expected to sign them into law once he is inaugurated on Jan.
-20.
+Republicans are on a blitz to radically reform the vast federal bureaucracy, where they say appointed officials create costly, burdensome red tape that stifles economic growth.
+Once Republican President-elect Donald Trump is inaugurated on Jan.
+20, they will have a like-minded ally in the Oval Office to sign their measures into law.

 On the chopping block are dozens of new rules that the outgoing Obama administration has finalized since the end of May on energy, the environment, transportation, banking, finance, education and media ownership.

-Republicans will axe them using the Congressional Review Act, which allows Congress to void a single regulation for a brief window of time after it is issued.
+Republicans will ax them using the Congressional Review Act, which allows Congress to void a single regulation for a brief window of time after it is issued.

 McCarthy told the conservative-leaning Hoover Institution that two of the first votes will be on new environmental regulations.
 Republicans will seek to kill a contentious rule intended to protect streams and forests from the impact of coal mining and a regulation curbing methane leaks on public lands.